Florence Nightingale Medal: History

 The medal was initially set up to be awarded to six nurses annually, although the first 42 awards were only made in 1920 due to the disruption of the First World War.
 The first recipients came from Great Britain (including the then British Empire), Austria, Belgium Czechoslovakia, Denmark, France, Greece, Hungary, Italy, Japan, Romania and the United States.
 Included in the nine nurses from Great Britain and the then British Empire were: Beatrice Isabel Jones, Margaret MacDonald, and Hester Maclean.
 The six American nurses were: Florence Merriam Johnson, Helen Scott Hay, Linda K. Meirs, Martha M. Russell, Mary E. Gladwin, and Alma E. Foerster, and three German nurses including Elsbeth von Keudell.
 Ida F. Butler was the fifteenth American recipient of the award in 1937.
+In 1983, Wang Xiuying became the first Chinese recipient of the medal.

 The medal was restricted to female nurses until regulation changes in 1991.
 Under the new regulations, it is open to both women and men and is awarded every two years to a maximum number of fifty recipients worldwide.